 These three gods have a lot in common: they’re all brawny types whose worshippers were mainly working people, farmers, labourers, miners and even slaves.
 But what intrigued me about them was that their followers all wore their symbol – the hammer or club each god wielded.

-These goddesses are easier to read, because they appear under their own names, while Diana may or may not be hiding a native goddess.
+The individula goddesses are easier to read, because they appear under their own names, while the name Diana may or may not be hiding a native goddess.
 (The god Silvanus presents the same problem.)
-Ironically, the only real evidence we have for Diana being assimilated into a native cult is from the continent, in the form of Diana Mattiaca and Abnoba.
+We know of at least two of these hybrids: Diana Mattica and Abnoba.